The Stone Circle

 The Mothers main festive days are the Spring and Autumn Equinoxes as they are associated with the planting and harvesting of crops.

-There is tell of a older shrine on the site, but nothing of that is evident?
+There is tell of an older shrine on the site, but nothing of that is evident?

 Holy Days are overseen by Ulric Versorgen, he does not live in the village proper, but travels to Heiligsheld to oversee the festivities.